MKarapiperakis/Lucene_JavaFX/README.md

 ## Description

-An advanced Information Retrieval and Mining Application that uses **Apache Lucene** and **JavaFX** to create a search engine that finds information patterns inside Reuters Articles with specific format.
+An advanced Information Retrieval and Mining Application that uses **Apache Lucene** and **JavaFX** to create a search engine, that spots information patterns(Places, People,Title,Body) inside Reuters Articles with specific format.